Fellowship Program

 Participation in the Fellowship Program

-Fellows begin to hone their communication and leadership skills by being role models among their peers and getting specialized training.
-In years three and four, they complement their classroom and co-op learning experiences by serving as:
+Fellows develop their communication and leadership skills by serving as role models among their peers and participating in specialized training.
+The Program connects a range of students in second to fourth year with each other, providing an opportunity to meet talented students in other co-horts.
+In years three and four, they complement their classroom and co-op experiences by serving as:

 • Research Assistants